talhakum/ClubTrips/README.md

 ## Guide

-There are basically two options in the app: Create a Group and Join a Group
+There are basically two options in the app: Create a Group and Join a Group.

+#### Notes

+* A group name must be different than the existing one.
+* A user name must be different than the existing one.
+* Default emoji is assigned a group if group creator doesn't select any.

 #### Requirements